 7. Punk 57

 This book dealt with a boy and a girl (Misha & Ryen).
 They were paired up as pen pals when they were in high school.
 As the years progressed, they continued to write to each other.
-The book starts with Misha, a happy-go-lucky guy, especially his letters to the Ryen.
-But something tragic happens, and it taints his perspective on life and makes him very angry.
+The book starts with Misha, a happy-go-lucky guy, especially in his letters to Ryen.
+But something tragic happens, affecting his perspective on life and making him very angry.

 Misha ends up transferring schools to be with Ryen.
-He knows that it’s her, but she does not know it’s him.
+He knows it’s her, but she does not know it’s him.
 They had promised each other not to look each other up.
 He breaks that promise, and he knows that it’s her.
 She’s been talking to her whole life over letters, and he is mean to her.
-I wouldn’t expect this plot to go that way where they end up being enemies at school.
+I wouldn’t expect this plot to go that way, where they become enemies at school.
 But that’s how it goes, and this book is a wild ride.

 Author: Penelope Douglas